Why Listing Early in the Week Helps Sellers

 If the home won’t be fully ready until the weekend

-Going live early with half-finished prep (unfinished touch-ups, messy garage, lingering odors, poor photos) is usually worse than waiting.
+Going live early with half-finished prep is usually worse than waiting.
+That includes unfinished touch-ups, a messy garage, lingering odors, or poor photos.

 If access is complicated

-If you can’t accommodate showings until Saturday (work travel, tenant scheduling, pets that can’t be moved), an early-week list can create frustration.
+If you can’t accommodate showings until Saturday, an early launch can create frustration.
+This can happen with work travel, tenant scheduling, or pets that can’t be moved easily.

-In those cases, it may be smarter to coordinate the “go live” closer to when access opens up—or list early with very clear showing dates and instructions so buyers aren’t guessing.
+In those cases, it may be smarter to coordinate the go-live date closer to when access opens up.
+Or, you can launch early with very clear showing dates and instructions so buyers are not guessing.

 If your price strategy depends on one specific buyer pool